GWC-DCMB/curriculum-notebooks/paper/paper.md

 We would like to acknowledge our faculty co-sponsors Maureen Sartor, PhD & Cristina Mitrea, PhD.
-We appreciate the continued support of U-M DCMB staff including Julia Eussen, Mary Freer,  Linda Peasley, and Jane Weisner.
+We appreciate the continued support of U-M DCMB staff and faculty including Julia Eussen, Mary Freer, Linda Peasley, Jane Weisner, Brian Athey, PhD, and Margit Burmeister, PhD.
 We are grateful for the resources provided by the national Girls Who Code organization.